BdryReach-main/BdryReach/README.md

         overRtime, int steps, double radius, double over_step, double bound_step, int Zover_order)
 ```
 **Parameters:**
-* **mysys:** differential equation for computing reachable sets.
+* **mysys:** ordinary differential equation for computing reachable sets.
-* **mysysBack:** reverse differential equations for result verification.
+* **mysysBack:** time-inverted ordinary differential equation for result verification.
 * **options:** relevant configuration for outer-approximation of reachable set computation in the program.
 * **R0:** initial set.
 * **overRtime:** step size for inner-approximation of reachable set computation at each step.
 * **steps:** number of iterations for inner-approximation of reachable set computation.
 * **radius:** maximum allowed length of generator for facets.
-* **over_step:** step size for outer-approximation of reachable set computation for the entire set at each step in inner-approximation of reachable set computation.
+* **over_step:** step size for outer-approximation computation for the entire set at each step in inner-approximation computation.
-* **bound_step:** step size for outer-approximation of reachable Set computation for the boundary of the set at each step in inner-approximation of reachable set computation.
+* **bound_step:** step size for outer-approximation computation for the boundary of the set at each step in inner-approximation computation.
-* **Zover_order:** limit on the zonotope order for outer-approximation of reachable set computation for the entire set at each step in inner-approximation of reachable set computation.
+* **Zover_order:** limit on the zonotope order for outer-approximation computation for the entire set at each step in inner-approximation computation.
 ### 2.2 Test Case for Outer-approximation of Reachable Set Computation
 **As an example, we perform the outer-approximation of the reachable set computation for the VanderPol model.
 The file computes the outer-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval 0 - 6.74 seconds.The specific file location is:**
 ```RobotFramework